Inedo/inedo-docs/ProGet/feeds/helm.md

 curl http://{proget-server}/helm/{feed-name} --user <user>:<password> --upload-file <chart-name>-<chart-version>.tgz
 ```

+##### What about the  `helm-push` command?

+The `helm-push` command comes from a third-party plugin that is designed exclusively to push packages to ChartMusuem (which is a private Helm repository).
+It is not a "standard", and it's only compatible with ChartMusuem's API, and behind the scenes it appears to be quite complicated.
+With the other methods, you're just uploading the exact file you specify, and are given a standardized HTTP status code as a response.

+The reason it doesn't work with ProGet is that the ChartMusuem repository is a very different product than ProGet; for example, it doesn't have the concept of "Feeds", or even custom URL endpoint points.
+This means that only a root path like `https://proget.kramerica.corp/` is supported.
+Even if we could "hack something together" by reverse-engineering and re-implementing the ChartMusuem's API, it will could unexpectedly break as they release new versions of the plug-in and clients.

 #### Pull From External Repository

 If the chart version you would like to install is available in an external Helm repository, use this option.